-Henry P. Wilson, Professor, Weed Science, Eastern Shore AREC
+Henry P. Wilson, Professor, Weed Science, Eastern Shore AREC David L. Jordan, Professor, Weed Science, North Carolina State University

-With production costs escalating, efficient and effective weed control is very important.
-Failure to control weeds almost always results in a poor peanut crop.
+Escalating, efficient and effective weed control is very important to optimize peanut yield and economic return.
+Failure to control weeds almost always results in loser yields through weed interference and decreased digging efficiency.
 Detailed information on the use of herbicides cannot be included in a guide such as this.
 Refer to product labels for use suggestions and restrictions.
 Proper application is required to obtain satisfactory weed control and minimize carry-over residues.